 Another common challenge when inflating tubeless tires is getting them to hold air.
 This could be due to a faulty valve stem, a poor seal between the tire and rim, or a puncture.
 To address this issue, first, ensure that the valve stem is not damaged and is screwed in tightly.
 If that doesn’t work, inspect the tire for any damage or debris that could be causing it to lose air.
 Finally, try adding some sealant to the tire to patch up any small punctures or tears and improve air retention.
 With these tips in hand, you’ll be able to overcome any tubeless inflation challenges and enjoy optimal performance from your mountain bike.

-Related Post: How to Replace Gear Cable on Mountain Bike: A Step-by-Step Guide
+Related Post: How to Properly Set Seat Height on a Mountain Bike: A Beginner’s Guide

 Troubleshooting and Fixing Tubeless Tire Issues